Blizzard pounds U.S. Northeast as snow sweeps across South

 The cold has been blamed for at least nine deaths over the past few days, including two homeless people in Houston.

-Additional reporting by Brendan O'Brien; editing by John Stonestreet
+Additional reporting by Brendan O'Brien; Editing by John Stonestreet and Alison Williams